-- 1. In the function generator menu tap on group FC table (PS). - 2.
+- In the function generator menu tap on group FC table (PS). - 2.
 Adjust the parameters of the four supporting points, as required for the simulation. - 3.
-Do not forget to adjust the global limits for voltage and power in the next screen which reach by tapping on - 4.
-After setting up everything proceed to the main function generator screen with loaded to the internal XY generator, the simulation is ready to start.
+Do not forget to adjust the global limits for voltage and power in the next screen which reach by tapping on Next - 4.
+After setting up everything proceed to the main function generator screen with After the function has been loaded to the internal XY generator, the simulation is ready to start.